-Advancing the Cardiovascular Care of the Oncology Patient — Virtual
+Advancing the Cardiovascular Care of the Oncology Patient (Virtual)

-Cancer remains the second leading cause of death in the United States, exceeded only by heart disease, with an estimated 1.8 million new cases in 2020.
-Cancer treatment can have a diverse array of long-term and late effects, including cardiovascular events such as heart failure, valvular disease, coronary artery disease, arrhythmia, peripheral arterial disease, and thromboembolic events.
+Cancer remains the second leading cause of death in the United States, exceeded only by heart disease, with an estimated 1.9 million new cases in 2022.
+Cancer treatment can have a diverse array of long-term and late effects, including CV events such as heart failure, valvular disease, coronary artery disease, arrhythmia, peripheral arterial disease, and thromboembolic events.
 In this contemporary treatment era, cardiologists, oncologists, and the entire interprofessional team need to understand the different types of cancers and cancer therapies (e.g., cytotoxic chemotherapy, radiation therapy, transplantation, targeted and immune therapies) and their associated cardiovascular risks, to help mitigate the associated cardiovascular complications.

 Ana Barac, MD, PhD, FACC